phwu/lolurf/README.md

 * Slow load on heavy data pages
 * Champ Naming is a function w/i controller right now, want to create a service
 * Correct dynamic route syntax to properly return 404 instead of 200 for "empty" res
+* Bad comments on commits due to testing Heroku deployment